“Pure mathematics is, in its way, the poetry of logical ideas.” - Albert Einstein

 Of course, when we say computer we could also say:

 There are plenty of devices you can use!
-This is also why we’ve seen a huge increase in ways to learn online, even when it comes to maths.
+This is also why we’ve seen a huge increase in ways to learn online, even when it comes to mathematics.
 There are a number of advantages to learning this way:

 - You can learn everything about maths (which can sometimes be overwhelming)